Efficient Data Analytics on Augmented Similarity Triplets: Results and Discussion

 \subsection{Kernel Matrix}

 The effectiveness of kernel matrix $K$ is to what extent $K$ \textit{agrees} with $\mathcal{S}$ and how well $K$ maintains the order of objects with respect to $\mathcal{S}$.
-We show that the augmented kernel $K^*$ computed from ${\cal T}^*$ is a closer approximation to ${\cal S}$ as compared to the kernel $K$ computed from $\cT$.
-Since only the ordering of distances is important, we report the row-wise rank correlation between $K$ and ${\cal S}$ and that between $K^*$ and ${\cal S}$.
-In Figure~\ref{fig:row_wise_avg_rank_correlation}, we plot the corresponding means and standard deviations of row-wise rank correlations with increasing number of triplets, showing improvement in correlations especially for small number of triplets.
-Standard deviations are too small to be seen in the reported results. \pgfplotsset{title style={at={(0.75,-0.1)}}} \pgfplotsset{compat=1.5}
+We show that the augmented kernel $K^*$ computed from $\mathcal{T}^*$ is a closer approximation to $\mathcal{S}$ compared to the kernel $K$ computed from $\mathcal{T}$.
+Since only the ordering of distances is important, we report the row-wise rank correlation between $K$ and $\mathcal{S}$ and that between $K^*$ and $\mathcal{S}$.
+Figure~\ref{fig:row_wise_avg_rank_correlation} shows corresponding means and standard deviations (SD) of row-wise rank correlations with an increasing number of triplets, showing improvement in correlations, especially for the small number of triplets.
+SD are too small to be seen in the reported results.